JJ/perl6-test-openssl/README.md

-# Docker container with perl6 and openssl
+# Docker container with Raku and openssl

 Test container, based on Alpine, with the [OpenSSL](https://github.com/sergot/openssl) module